alexcodeberlin/Dapp-Voting-System/README.md

 4. Software architecture

 The Remix IDE used in this project is an online development environment that allows to write, test and debug Solidity contracts.
-Remix can write and deploy your smart contracts.
+Smart Contracts are the core components of your Ethereum project.
+Remix can write and deploy smart contracts.
-This workspace contains 2 directories:
+The workspace directories:
 1. 'contracts': Here you can find my contract "votingDapp.sol".
    The Contract is written in Solidity and define the logic of the application.

-2. The 'scripts' folder has four typescript files which are importing 'web3.js' and 'ethers.js'.
-This helps to deploy my contract "votingDapp.sol.
-These are JavaScript libraries that allow your front-end application to interact with the Ethereum blockchain